-The table below summarises the maturity profile of the Company's financial liabilities as of 31 December 2022 based on contractual undiscounted repayment obligations.
-Refer to note 23 for the expected maturities of these liabilities.
+The table below summarises the maturity profile of the Company's financial liabilities as at 31 December 2024 based on contractual undiscounted repayment obligations.
+See Note 26 for the expected maturities of these liabilities.
 Repayments which are subject to notice are treated as if notice were to be given immediately.